ripcdoc/virtualmin-domains-expiry-monitor/README.md

 The script uses Jinja2 templates to generate both HTML and plaintext email alerts.
 These templates ensure that notifications are informative, actionable, and easily customizable.

+> **Important Note:**
+> Ensure that you do not replace the default templates (`email_html.j2` and `email_plain.j2`).
+If you want to customize the templates, create copies with new names (e.g., `custom_email_html.j2`) and specify the new names in the `.env` file.
+This ensures that the script has fallback templates available and prevents errors if custom templates are not configured correctly.

 ### Default Templates

 The script includes two default templates: